You feel like something is missing in your life, but the next step alludes you.

-You see people around you living the life you’d want to live, but you don’t know where to start.
+You see people living a passionate life, but you don’t know where to start.

 This was the exact situation I found myself in not too long ago.

-I was a professional online poker player.
-I was making money, but it wasn’t fulfilling.
-It was sucking my soul dry.
+In 2009, I was a professional online poker player.
+I was making money, but I didn’t enjoy it anymore.

 I knew I could contribute to the world, but I doubted myself.

 Looking back, there were five things I would’ve said to my past self to make things easier.

 Examine your expectations.
 You’re diving into something new.

 You will stumble.
 You will feel overwhelmed, uncertain and scared.
 You won’t know what to do next.
 You’ll feel like you’re jumping out of an airplane without a parachute.